 Ribbon Designation Purple Superior - A performance that met all of the class requirements.
 Contained few, if any, flaws.
-At the judge's discretion, top purples may be awarded for truly exceptional performances.
 Blue Excellent - A performance that met all of the class requirements.
 The performance contained few flaws and was well above minimum standards.
 Red Average - The performance was slightly above or at minimum standards.
 Although displaying good effort, the performance contained several flaws.
 White Room for Improvement - Performance was below minimum standards.
 The performance contained several flaws and considerable room for improvement exists or the exhibitor was disqualified.